 In addition, the Bill also includes a very open-ended reservation power to set out in future regulations further circumstances when an offer can be treated as withdrawn, as well as further exceptions to the duty to make an offer.
 This is likely to be a point employers will be closely watching as the Bill progresses.

-A worker who is not offered hours on the required terms can bring an employment tribunal claim.
-The Bill currently refers to a 3-month time limit but it is worth noting that the government plans to amend the Bill extend time limits more generally.
+A worker who is not offered hours on the required terms or not provided with the required notice can bring an employment tribunal claim.
+Recent amendments to the Bill extend time limits for such claims to 6 months from when the offer or notice should have been made.

 If successful, a Tribunal must make a declaration and may also make an award for just and equitable compensation based on financial loss.
 In practice, this will likely be based on the guaranteed hours that should have been offered, but the usual rules around mitigation will apply.
 The maximum possible award will be capped – this will also be out in regulations.